 I don’t feel comfortable sending such personal information – It is appreciated that this is sensitive information.
-Such information is held following strict adherence to Data Protection Act principles.
-This information will not be shared and is solely used to determine impact upon intent and evidentially support the circumstances you are offering in mitigation of the claim.
+Such information is held following strict adherence to Data Protection Law principles.
+This information may be shared and is solely used to determine impact upon intent and evidentially support the circumstances you are offering in mitigation of the claim.

-I will supply you my doctor’s details so you can contact them - Unfortunately, as a third party, under the Data Protection Act (DPA) 1998 we are unable to obtain information directly from your doctor.
+I will supply you my doctor’s details so you can contact them - Unfortunately, as a third party, under the Data Protection Laws we are unable to obtain information directly from your doctor.
 It is better for you to obtain it in writing and then supply it to us.

 The person involved in the incident is vulnerable/young/in care - If the person is vulnerable or in care and has mitigating difficulties, their social or care worker can write in with their circumstances so that these may be taken into account in relation to the incident.

 The person involved in the incident is vulnerable and lacks the capacity to fully understand or deal with this claim - All reasonable steps are taken to identify vulnerabilities and cases are not proceeded where there is a known vulnerability from the outset.
-If you wish to make representations on a vulnerable person’s behalf, you need to either provide their consent, or sufficient information of the vulnerability, for us to assess the balance of their rights of privacy under the DPA against the risk to the them of not having the capacity to respond to the Claim.
+If you wish to make representations on a vulnerable person’s behalf, you need to either provide their consent, or sufficient information of the vulnerability, for us to assess the balance of their rights of privacy against the risk to the them of not having the capacity to respond to the Claim.
+We need to make an assessment as to whether the persons vulnerability and ability to deal with the claim outweighs their data protection rights.
 This is in accordance with guidance from the Information Commissioner’s Office (“ICO”).